Scanisart/catkin_ws/README.md

 # ros-simulation
+# IT IS RECOMMENDED THAT YOU READ THIS IN RAW FORMAT AS SOME INSTRUCTIONS ARE ODDLY FORMATTED AND MAY CONFUSE USERS.
+PLEASE RELAY ANY ISSUES WITH THIS INSTRUCTIONS TO ME

 Robotic Programming using Gazebo Simulation

 To get the Kobuki to work on Gazebo, follow these series of steps.
 We will be using the existing libraries of